The Grotta Del Vento

 The provincial capital, Lucca (38km) is a major draw, whether for cycling round the ancient walls, taking coffee in the wide piazzas or searching for an elegant gift in Via Fillungo.
 The Roman amphitheatre is delightful, there seems to be an elaborate church on every corner and there are a number of galleries and museums to visit.
 The summer festival brings well known bands (Van Morrison, Jamiroqai and Crosby, Stills and Nash to name but a few) in July. www.summer-festival.com

-The Puccini festival in August at nearby Torre Del Largo offers something a little more refined. www.puccinifestival.it
+Held in August at nearby Torre Del Largo this offers something a little more refined. www.puccinifestival.it

 Florence is easily accessed in a day and we can help you avoid the queues by booking you into the well known galleries such as The Uffizi and the Accademia.
 A climb up the famous Duomo offers spectacular views of the city while the central market offers bargains galore as well as a new food hall.
 By train from Lucca is a stress-free excursion. www.uffizi.com